getgrav/grav-plugin-advanced-pagecache/README.md

 This plugin can provide dramatic performance boosts and is an ideal solution for sites with many pages and predominantely static content.

+| NOTE: Grav Debugger will not display when the page is cached

 # Installation

 Installing the AdvancedPageCache plugin can be done in one of two ways.
 Our GPM (Grav Package Manager) installation method enables you to quickly and easily install the plugin with a simple terminal command, while the manual method enables you to do so via a zip file.